7 Common Misconceptions about PCB Design

 6. A Beautiful Design Is Everything.
 Engineers are artists.
 They want their designs to be as elegant and fluid as possible.
 Unfortunately, while within your EDA design tool, you’re not constrained to any boundaries, your finished product has to abide by the laws of physics, the materials available, the tools being used for manufacture, and a host of other limitations.
 For example, in design, you can have virtually any annular ring size, any track width, any spacing, and any material properties you desire.
 However, the board that actually gets produced needs to take these factors and limitations into consideration in order to function properly in the real world.
 Though their designs may work well on paper, they don’t always function practically when applied in the real world.
 Within those limitations are also variations that need to be kept in mind as well.
 You can’t design in a vacuum.
 Being aware of real world limitations and design constraints will help you design more practically the first time around, saving time and money in the long run.

 7. Your PCB Design Software Doesn’t Matter.
 What PCB design tool will you invest in?
+Which PCB manufacturer will you go with?
 Will you get the cheapest one?
 The one with the most bells and whistles?
 Or will you stick with the tools you already have, no matter how many bugs they have, because you’re used to the way they function?
 Choosing the right PCB design software is an important decision that involves a lot of factors.
-And remember that in addition to the set of features, there are other as important aspects to keep in mind, such as the type, quality, and quantity of readily available content to jump start your design.
+And remember that in addition to the set of features, there are other important aspects to keep in mind, such as the type, quality, and quantity of readily available content to jump start your design.
 Does the platform you choose have a community and support for when you have questions or experience problems?
 Is the supply chain integrated within the tool?
 How is their MCAD integration?
 How well do they manage library components and designs?
 Carefully outline what it is you need from your software, what kind of user interface it needs, what your price range is, and any other important information.
 Then use that outline to find the software solution that best meets your needs.